AdoryVo/lists/dailies.md

 - [Wordle](https://www.nytimes.com/games/wordle) - Guess the word with hints based on correct letters

 ## 🌍 World
+- [City Guesser](https://virtualvacation.us/guess) - Guess the city based on footage from a street view video
 - [Globle](https://globle-game.com) - Guess the country on a globe with hints based on proximity (hot or cold)
 - [TimeGuessr](https://timeguessr.com) (♾️) - Guess the time and location pictures are taken in
 - [Tradle](https://oec.world/en/tradle) - Guess the country based on their trade exports